Camino portugues Guide

 Camino Portugues is a trail that starts in the capital of Portugal (Lisbon), and runs north to Santiago de Compostela.
 It is one of the oldest trails in the Camino de Santiago network.
 Just like the other Caminos this trail will take you through some of the most beautiful towns and monuments in those areas.
 What is nice about the Camino Portugues is that you can do it forwards or backwards.
 Follow the Yellow arrows and it will lead you to Santiago, Spain.
-Follow the blue arrows and it will lead you to Lisbon, Portugal.
+Follow the blue arrows and it will lead you back to Lisbon and all the way to Fatima, Portugal.

 This summer my significant other and I decided to do the Camino Portugues on bike but due to time constraints we decided to break up our trip into two voyages.
 On bike or horseback the minimal distance to travel is 200km putting our starting point at Porto, Portugal.
 This guide will provide information about the towns and terrain as well as other useful hints.

 After Porto there will be a significant stretch of Camino that will not contain yellow arrows.
 At this early stage of our trip for a significant time we felt lost and unsure of our direction.
 We ended up stopping at an information area that was familiar with the Camino (to get a stamp of course) where we were given some of the best advice we received the whole trip.
 They suggested to download an app called Wise Pilgrim (actually Wise Pilgrim is the developer).
 The app comes in different flavors depending on which trail you take.
 The one we bought was "Camino Portugues - A Wise Pilgrim Guide".
 Yes, it does cost $4.99 but it is well worth it!